-How we treat our patients can be impacted on by so many factors extraneous to the disease itself.
-Nowhere is this more prevalent than in the field of child psychiatry where how the clinician reacts to the illness script of the patient can have a profound effect on the persistence of the sick role.
+How we treat our patients can be impacted by so many factors extraneous to the disease itself.
+Nowhere is this more prevalent than in the field of child psychiatry, where how the clinician reacts to the illness script of the patient can have a profound effect on the persistence of the sick role.

 Listen to this talk and be challenged!